kevinwatson/hobbyist-radio-book/070-chapter-06.md

 ### Making Contact

 There are a number of ways to establish contact with other ham operators.
 Making contact is commonly refered to as a QSO.
+When making contact, you should log information about the operators that you contacted, such as the date and their call sign.
 Here are a few ways to make contact.

 #### Unused Frequency